trikoder/trim/documentation/core-concepts-and-api.md

 ````

 ### includedRelationships
-Specify relationships to include in api payload for resource listing (index) and editing (edit)
+Specify relationships to include in API payload for resource listing (index) and editing (edit)
 Previously named "includeApiData" in versions up to v0.77, now deprecated.
 ```js
 includedRelationships: {